The Complete Guide to Driving in Vanuatu

 Renting a Vehicle in Vanuatu

-Car rental options in Vanuatu are more limited compared to larger Pacific destinations, with most rental companies concentrated around Port Vila and the main airport area on Efate LINK#D017, as well as Luganville on Espiritu Santo LINK#D053.
+Car rental options in Vanuatu are more limited compared to larger Pacific destinations, with most rental companies concentrated around Port Vila and the main airport area on Efate LINK#D017, as well as Luganville on Santo LINK#D053.

 Car Hire Companies in Vanuatu